ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 - **If Xcode is open, restart Xcode.** Xcode does not handle configuration files being changed out from under it gracefully.

+### Setup for Pact Testing
+Run `bin/setup-pact` to install all necessary libraries, and install Sonar CA and trust it on all running Simulator devices.

+You can then proceed as indicated in the README of the [Swift Pact Consumer library](https://github.com/DiUS/pact-consumer-swift) to create pact tests.
+A mock service will be spun up for you before tests on `https://localhost:1234` using a build step before action, and torn down afterwards.

+If you get an SSL or ATS error when running the tests, re-run `bin/setup-pact` to ensure that all devices have the Sonar CA setup correctly.

+#### Pact Setup Context
+Contract testing requires a mock server to be running that we can verify contracts against.
+This is done by `pact-mock-service` which is installed as a Ruby library (gem).
+Once the contract is defined, it is then uploaded to the pact broker, which is done via `pact-broker`, also installed as a Ruby gem.

+In order to satisfy App Transport Security (ATS) requirements, the setup involves a certificate for localhost that is issued by a Certificate Authority (CA) created for this project, Sonar CA.
+This is necessary since self-signed certificates are not accepted by ATS.

+The certificate has a TTL of 2 years.
+When it expires, you will need to create a new Sonar CA, export the keys and generate a new certificate since we won't be including the CA private key here.
+This is to avoid any devices being used for testing accidentally becoming vulnerable to MitM.

+The setup then installs the certificates in the simulator's SQLite trust store database using the [ADVTrustStore](https://github.com/ADVTOOLS/ADVTrustStore) library.
+It has been vendored and modified in order to not require user input so we're able to run it in CI.

+We're then using the UI testing framework, specifically TrustSonarCARootCertTest to trust the Sonar CA root certificate on all booted simulator devices.

 ### Notifications

 The app currently relies on **remote** (as opposed to **push**) notifications,